List of World War II puppet states: People's Government of Lithuania — July 21, 1940 to August 3, 1940

 Following the 1926 Lithuanian coup d'état, Lithuania was led by what was known as the "Smetona regime," named after the leader of the coup, Antanas Smetona.
-It was only in Soviet hands just under a year when German forces captured the Lithuanian SSR, and incorporated it into the Reichskommissariat Ostland.
+It had only been in Soviet hands for just under a year when German forces captured the Lithuanian SSR, and incorporated it into the Reichskommissariat Ostland.
 The Soviets retook the LSSR during the Baltic Operation.

-The LSSR gained its independence before any of the other Baltic states taken over by Russia, with the Act of the Re-Establishment of the State of Lithuania in 1990, though the Soviet Union refused to recognize its independence until 6 September 1991.
+The LSSR regained its independence in 1990, though the Soviet Union refused to recognize its independence until 6 September 1991.